ronen567/just-the-docs/docs/neural-networks.md

 ![Supervise Learning Outlines](../assets/images/neural-networks/logistic-regression-network.svg)

+## Neural Networks

-Figure 1 may resemble a Nueron, where the data input lines resemble the dendrites, by which the neuron receives input from other cells.
+Figure resembles a Nueron, at least graphically-wise, where the data input lines resemble the dendrites, by which the neuron receives input from other cells.
-With the Neuron in mind, it will be easy to prescieve the neural network structure in Figure 2.
+Deep Learning algorithm are driven by a dense network, structured with many such Neurons, as depicted in Figure 2.

 ### Figure 2: Neural Network